Common bg top

 · Applications of the activity are submitted to an HKU office

-Student exchange programmes organized by the Faculty, the School of Modern Languages and Cultures or International Affairs Office
+Student exchange programmes organized by the Faculty, School of Modern Languages and Cultures, or International Affairs Office

 · Academic studies